 Skjærbrygga is situated at Hjellskjæret in Outer Stamsund.
 The oldest part of this rorbu complex was built in 1845.
 Skjærbrygga keeps a simple, but good standard and is a nice resort for tourists as well as conference delegates.

-Statles Rorbusenter with its 54 rorbu cabins is situated in the fishing village Mortsund, in the centre of the Lofoten Islands.
+Statles Rorbusenter with its 54 rorbu cabins is situated in the fishing village Mortsund, in the center of the Lofoten Islands.
 Make sure you try some of the local fish specialities in the restaurant “Marmælen”.

 At Ballstad, Solsiden Brygge offers 12 rorbu-apartments with high standard.
 There is also a fishing boat named "Vibeke" with capacity of nine persons, which offers two deep-sea-fishing daily.